aweijnitz/codereviewcrew/README.md

 ### Application Architecture

 The application architecture is pretty straight forward.
 Each run creates a dedicated queue and db tables for the batch and sets up workers with concurrency and rate limiting to not overwhelm the system.
-The queue workers pick up jobs from the queues and invokes the corresponding agents.
+The queue workers pick up jobs from the queues and invoke the corresponding agents.
 All completed reviews are stored in the database and the reporter agent summarizes them from the database contents.

 <img src="./docs/code-review-crew-architecture.drawio.svg">